UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team10-self-driving.md

 {:toc}

 ## Introduction
 Our work is a continuation of [Learning to drive from a world on rails](https://dotchen.github.io/world_on_rails/) which uses dynamic programming to learn an agent from past driving logs and then applies it to generate action values.
 This work is also very closely related to [Learning by Cheating](https://github.com/dotchen/LearningByCheating) which uses a similar two-stage approach to tackle the learning problem.
-At the same time, we will compare our work with a few others that uses a totally different approach such as [ChauffeurNet: Learning to Drive by Imitating the Best and Synthesizing the Worst](https://github.com/aidriver/ChauffeurNet) that learns to drive by synthesizing images to deal with the worst case scenario.
+At the same time, we will compare our work with a few others that use a totally different approach such as [ChauffeurNet: Learning to Drive by Imitating the Best and Synthesizing the Worst](https://github.com/aidriver/ChauffeurNet) that learns to drive by synthesizing images to deal with the worst case scenario.
 In our work, we will try to solve the drawbacks of "Learning to drive from a world on rails" which doesn't use the most accurate Lidar data and has a high pedestrian friction rate problem.

 ## Technical Details